-SEO is one of the most important things for a website.
-It can be responsible for a huge part, if not all, of your monthly visits.
-It’s a complex process, and one that is constantly evolving.
-You probably know that good SEO is strongly tied to having great content.
-But where did SEO and SEO content writing come from?
+SEO is often one of the most important aspects of creating a successful website.
+It can be responsible for a large part of your monthly visits.
+It’s a complex process, one that constantly evolves, and usually involves writing great content.

 The first search engine